wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    3. Brazil, South Africa, UAE
    4. (DE Zone 1) Germany

 ## Azure AD & PIM

    Subscriptions include "Azure AD Premium P2" and "Enterprise Mobility + Security (EMS) E5".

-   An additional paid subscription is <a target="_blank" href="https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-configure">Azure AD Privileged Identity Management (PIM)</a> which minimizes the number of people who have access to secure information, which mitigates the risk of excessive, unnecessary, or misused access rights and provides oversight of role assignments, self-service, and just-in-time role activation and Azure AD and Azure resource access reviews.
+   An additional paid subscription is <a target="_blank" href="https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-configure">Azure AD Privileged Identity Management (PIM)</a> which minimizes the number of people who have access to secure information.
+It mitigates the risk of excessive, unnecessary, or misused access rights and provides oversight of role assignments, self-service, and just-in-time role activation and Azure AD and Azure resource access reviews.

+   EMS (Enterprise Mobility + Security) includes:
+   * AAD is the cloud-based IAM service to control access to internal and external applications
+   * Microsoft Intune is used for MDM (Mobile Device Management) but also PCs to remote reset and wipe. compliance status
+   * Azure Info Protection protects documents tagged to not be shared
+   * Microsoft Cloud App Security
+   * Microsoft Advanced Thereat Analytics (ATA) is an on-prem. platform to protect against targeted cyber attacks along the "Cyber Kill Chain" attack process (Domain Dominance) by parsing network traffic to create a behavioral profile about user activities.
+   * Azure Advanced Threat Protection is a cloud-based triage tool which displays incidents on a timeline
+   <br /><br />

 ## Azure AD B2B (Business-to-Business)
 allows an organization to securely share company applications and company services with guest users from other orgs, while retaining control over company data.
 Auth policies protect corp. data.